Transcatheter Aortic Valve Replacement (TAVR)

 -

-After your recovery from TAVR, you may be able to return to regular activities with a noticeable improvement in the symptoms from your heart valve disease.
-Be sure to talk to your doctor before starting any exercise program.
+After your recovery from TAVR, you may be able to return to regular activities.
+You should notice improvement in the symptoms from your heart valve disease.
+Be sure to talk to your healthcare provider before starting any exercise program.